Spark and Hadoop are leading open source big data infrastructure frameworks that are used to store and process large data sets.

 However, there is a hot debate on whether Spark can replace Hadoop to become the top big data analytics tool.

-In this post, I have tried to explain the difference between Spark and Hadoop in a simple way so that anyone, even those without a background in computer science, can understand.
+In this post, I have tried to explain the difference between Spark and Hadoop easily so that anyone, even those without a background in computer science, can understand.

 Even though Spark is said to work faster than Hadoop in certain circumstances, it doesn’t have its own distributed storage system.
-So first let’s understand the concept of distributed file system.
+So first, let’s understand the concept of a distributed file system.

 Distributed storage system lets you store large datasets across an infinite number of servers, rather than storing all the datasets on a single server.

-When the amount of data increases, you can add as many servers as you want in the distributed storage system.
-This makes a distributed storage system scalable and cost efficient, because you are using additional hardware (servers) only when there is a demand.
+When the number of data increases, you can add as many servers as you want in the distributed storage system.
+This makes a distributed storage system scalable and cost-efficient because you are using additional hardware (servers) only when there is a demand.

-In contrast, Spark copies most of the data from a physical server to a RAM memory, this is called as “in memory” operation.
-This reduces the time required to interact with servers and makes Spark faster than the Hadoop’s MapReduce system.
+In contrast, Spark copies most of the data from a physical server to RAM; this is called “in-memory” operation.
+It reduces the time required to interact with servers and makes Spark faster than the Hadoop’s MapReduce system.
 Spark uses a system called Resilient Distributed Datasets to recover data when there is a failure.

-Real time processing means that the moment data is captured, it is fed into an analytical application, and the analytical application processes and analyses the data and delivers insights quickly to the user though a dashboard.
+Real-time processing means that the moment data is captured, it is fed into an analytical application, and the analytical application processes and analyses the data and delivers insights quickly to the user through a dashboard.
 So that the user can take necessary action based on insights provided by the application.

-A good example for real-time streaming is a recommendation engine; similar products are shown based on your browsing history.
+An excellent example of real-time streaming is a recommendation engine; similar products are shown based on your browsing history.

-Spark has its own machine learning library called MLib, whereas Hadoop must be interfaced with external machine learning library, for example Apache Mahout.
+Spark has its machine learning library called MLib, whereas Hadoop must be interfaced with an external machine learning library, for example, Apache Mahout.

-As Spark is faster than Hadoop, it is well capable to handle advanced analytics operations like real time data processing when compared to Hadoop.
+As Spark is faster than Hadoop, it is well capable of handling advanced analytics operations like real-time data processing when compared to Hadoop.

-Many big data professionals argue that “Spark is better than Hadoop” or “Hadoop is better than Spark”.
-In my opinion, both Hadoop and Spark are not competitors because Hadoop was designed to handle data that does not fit in the memory whereas Spark was designed to deal with data that fits in the memory.
+Many prominent data professionals argue that “Spark is better than Hadoop” or “Hadoop is better than Spark.”
+In my opinion, both Hadoop and Spark are not competitors because Hadoop was designed to handle data that does not fit in the memory, whereas Spark was designed to deal with data that fits in the memory.

-Simplicity and speed are the biggest advantage of Spark.
-Even if Spark is a big winner, unless there is new distributed file system, we will be using Hadoop alongside Spark for a complete big data package
+Simplicity and speed are the most significant advantages of Spark.
+Even if Spark is a big winner, unless there is a new distributed file system, we will be using Hadoop alongside Spark for a complete big data package